DAZN grabs broadcast rights for Serie A in Italy | Business

 The deal with Serie A is one of the largest ever secured by the sport streaming app in Europe with a major soccer league and marks a big advance on DAZN's current agreement with Serie A. Under an accord expiring in June, DAZN offers its Italian customers three out of 10 Serie A games per matchday.

 Owned by billionaire Len Blavatnik's Access Industries, DAZN sealed a technological and distribution agreement with Telecom Italia (TIM) to give its Serie A bid a boost.
 TIM would cover more than 40% of the annual payments due by DAZN to Serie A, a document seen by Reuters showed, as it bets on soccer to promote its ultra-fast broadband and pay-TV services.
-TIM shares rose as much as 3.6% on the Milan stock market on Friday.
+TIM shares rose 3.5% in Milan on Friday.

 Home to Cristiano Ronaldo's Juventus, Serie A has been discussing bids for weeks, with some clubs expressing doubts over a deal with DAZN and wanting to maintain the league's long-term partnership with Sky.
 A clash between Serie A clubs over a separate 1.7 billion euro deal to sell a 10% stake in a new company handling the league's media rights also contributed to the stalemate.